liao961120/intra/main.md

 eventually leads to a panic attack.
 A clinician might want to see if this vicious cycle can be shown empirically with data.
 Without further elaborating on the theory, however, an EMA study is planned to collect the measures of $A$ and
-$T$ quite densely---once every hour in the daytime for 2 weeks---to infer a network of relationships among these variables.
+$T$ quite densely---once every hour during daytime for 2 weeks---to infer a network of relationships among these variables.
 What can we learn from this empirical network?
 If the hypothesized network of relationships indeed exists and is *robust across situations* such that, for instance, heightened perceived